smilodon76/RXOS-amdOS-zergpool/README.md

 if the api does not work properly, the miner will work with the last algorithm in alphabetical order, which is currently verthash.

  with Kwh price 0.1 the miner in zergpool and miningpoolhub will not work if the energy cost is above profitability. also after 5 minutes and while the miner does not work due to negative profits,The rig will be deactivated for a period of time set by the user on ZERO=.
 When it is activated again it will check if the profitability is above the energy cost and will act accordingly.

+ never put 0 watts in an algorithm. put 0 in everything except zergpool-zero & mph-zero only if you do not want the cost of electricity to be calculated.

 in zbenches zwatts mbenches mwatts do not make any changes to zergpool-zero mph-zero